What is Membership?

 - Partnership Members i.e. supporters, Vice-Presidents, donors, and (current or ex) beneficiaries

-Do I need to be a Member in order to apply for help?
+Do I need to be a Member to apply for help?

 Do I need to be a Member to donate?